hhndiscord/JackInABot/README.md

 Clone repo in desired directory.
 Run `npm i` in root.

-Place a .env in the root dir with the following, will need most of this info from a sandbox server:
+Place a .env in the root dir with the following, you will need most of this info from a sandbox server:

 DEV_TOKEN